SynCallServices/AmazonSolutionTC3005B/readme.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+Use this section to mention useful resources and libraries that you have used in your projects:

  - [Shields.io](https://shields.io/)
  - [Readme Template](https://github.com/matiassingers/awesome-readme)